India–Nepal relations: Military ties

 Nepal and India have long-standing military ties and since 1950 have a custom of awarding the honorary rank of General to each other's Army Chiefs.
 India has been giving training and equipment to aid the Nepali Army (NA) in modernising.
 Other facets of India's defence cooperation with Nepal include assistance during disasters, joint military exercises, adventure activities, and bilateral visits.
 Indian army played a critical role in ethnic cleansing of Nepali-speakers from Bhutan.
 Many Nepal Army personnel attend training courses at various Indian Army training facilities.
-The Indian Army's Gorkha battalions are raised in part through recruiting in the Nepalese hill districts.
-Presently, the Indian Army employs roughly 32,000 Gorkha soldiers from Nepal.
+The Indian Army's Gorkha battalions used to be raised in part through recruiting in the Nepalese hill districts historically, however, not a single Nepali citizen has been recruited into the Indian Army's Gorkha battalions since 2019.
+Presently, the Indian Army is believed to employ roughly 32,000 Gorkha soldiers from Nepal.

 Joint military exercises

 India and Nepal engage in an annual joint exercise called "Surya Kiran" with the latest edition being Exercise Surya Kiran XVIII.
 The 18th annual exercise was held between December 2024 and January 2025.

-Counterterrorism cooperation

-At a seminar in July 2025, several prominent Nepalese figures strongly condemned the 2025 Pahalgam attack in India, in which victims were reportedly targeted based on religion, describing it as one of the deadliest and most brutal in recent memory.
-Dr. Dinesh Bhattarai, former diplomat and advisor to the former Prime Minister of Nepal, highlighted the severity of the attack, while former minister Shisir Khanal praised India’s immediate and forceful response through ‘Operation Sindoor’ and the diplomatic expulsion of Pakistani officials, calling it a defining moment in regional counter-terrorism.
-Emphasizing the need for stronger India-Nepal cooperation, NP Saud, former Foreign Minister, called for the creation of a clear and coordinated regional mechanism to combat terrorism, which he described as a shared and indiscriminate threat.
 Nepal's ambassador Madhu Raman Acharya stressed the importance of intelligence sharing and joint border patrolling between India and Nepal, affirming Nepal’s support for India’s counter-terrorism efforts.